 The Korteweg-de Vries Institute for Mathematics (KdVI) of the University of Amsterdam (UvA) is running a prestigious PhD programme with a high success rate for its students.
-The educational programme includes some course work, seminars, colloquia and visits to relevant Summer School.
+The educational programme includes some course work, seminars, colloquia and visits to relevant Summer Schools.

 The student takes part in a current research project headed by senior researchers of the KdVI, thus having all the advantages of this flourishing scientific community.
 The emphasis of the PhD programme lies on training the student to become an independent researcher.
 Part of the research training may be in the framework of WONDER, the Dutch Research School in Mathematics.